vinteumorg/Floresta/README.md

 # Floresta

-Welcome to Floresta, a lightweight Bitcoin full node implementation written in Rust, powered by [Utreexo](https://eprint.iacr.org/2019/611) a novel dynamic accumulator  designed for the Bitcoin UTXO set.
+Welcome to Floresta: a lightweight Bitcoin full node implementation written in Rust and powered by [Utreexo](https://eprint.iacr.org/2019/611), a novel dynamic accumulator designed for the Bitcoin UTXO set.

 This project is composed of two parts, `libfloresta` and `florestad`. `libfloresta` is a set of reusable components that can be used to build Bitcoin applications. `florestad` is built on top of `libfloresta` to provide a full node implementation, including a watch-only wallet and an Electrum server.
 If you just want to run a full node, you can use `florestad` directly, either by building it from source or by downloading a pre-built binary from the [releases](https://github.com/vinteumorg/Floresta/releases/latest).

-If you want to use `libfloresta` to build your own Bitcoin application, you can find the documentation [here](https://docs.getfloresta.sh/floresta/).
+For developers, detailed documentation for `libfloresta` is available [here](https://docs.getfloresta.sh/floresta/).
+Additionally, the [floresta-docs](https://josesk999.github.io/floresta-docs/) mdBook provides an in-depth look at the libraries' architecture and internals.

 ## Table of Contents